nicolastolosa/GettingAndCleaningData/CodeBook.md

-##CODEBOOK
+## CODEBOOK
 This codebook describes the characteristics of the output data and the meaning of its variables.
 For information on the operation of the scripts read "README.md".

-###DESCRIPTION OF CLEAN DATA
+### DESCRIPTION OF CLEAN DATA

-- It is a data frame with 1299 observations and 89 variables
+- It is a data frame with 10300 observations and 81 variables
 - It is called "result.txt" and can be loaded into R with read.table function

-###TRANSFORMATIONS APPLIED TO RAW DATA
+### TRANSFORMATIONS APPLIED TO RAW DATA

 1. Titles of colums from "X_train.txt" and "X_test.txt" have been set with the information located in "features.txt".
 2. The activity that took place during the measure has been extracted from "y_test.txt" and "y_train.txt" and set as new column of each file.
 To obtain a descriptive name of the activity, information saved in "activity_labels.txt" has been used".